abacusorg/abacus-public/doc/ramdisk.md

 When `SlabBuffer` asks `ArenaAllocator` to make a new allocation, it may pass the ramdisk read/write type flag to request a shared-memory allocation.
 If it does so, it must also pass the path at which to read/write the slab.
-This path is usually just the `Read`/`WriteSlabPath`.
+This path is usually just the canonical path from `Read`/`WriteSlabPath()`.
-It is possible to supply other paths, though; see Multipole Recovery below.

 Some slabs may not be allocated in shared memory but end up with an output request to ramdisk, like `TimeSlice` or group finding outputs.
 Unfortunately, direct IO will break if one tries